Safezone-Cartons/oreilly-katas-2024/Solution/Deployment.md

 #### Detach Instance A from LB

-AWX process initially detaches a instance before enabling new aplication version
+AWX process initially detaches a instance before enabling new application version

 #### Provision